-Please be aware that we have received many registrations, and as there were no inspections between March and July (as instructed by the FSA) due to the lockdown there is a long waiting list.
+Please be aware that we have received many registrations and as there were no inspections between January and March 2021 (as instructed by the FSA) due to the lockdown there is a long waiting list.

 Because of this, you may not hear from us for several months.
 If your business model involves using one of the delivery platforms you may wish to find out from them what their policy is on accepting businesses that have not received an inspection before completing a registration form.
 Once you are registered, your business will be displayed as ‘awaiting inspection’ on the Food Hygiene Rating website.
 You can start to operate as soon as you are registered.